Run a new Machine

 If you just want a shell on a temporary Ubuntu Machine that’s in your org’s private network, omit the <image> argument:

-fly machine --shell
+fly machine run --shell

 Run with a custom ENTRYPOINT or CMD